kevinhikaruevans/uojs2/README.md

 It's going to be a working version of my original client, uojs.
 My goal is to have a cleaner and more modular codebase than my last project.

+Ideally, it won't be dependent on the server and it should emulate the latest 2d client fully.
+Buuuut, I'm doing all my testing with [ServUO](https://github.com/ServUO/ServUO).

 ~~I'm looking into using Redux to manage the state.~~ unf, I'm using redux in the `redux` branch :+1:

 ## Current Status